arnavgautam/TreeHacks2015/HOLs/HOL-HadoopOnWindowsAzure/HOL.md

 * Run a JavaScript MapReduce script with a query using the fluent API on Pig that is provided by the Interactive JavaScript Console

-* Import data from the Windows Azure Marketplace into a Hadoop on Azure cluster using the Interactive Hive Console
+* Import data from the Microsoft Azure Marketplace into a Hadoop on Azure cluster using the Interactive Hive Console

 * Use Excel to query data stored in a Hadoop on Azure cluster